Cal Cunningham: 2020 campaign

 Cunningham originally declared his candidacy for lieutenant governor of North Carolina, but he withdrew in June 2019 to run for the United States Senate seat held by Thom Tillis instead.
 During the primary, a Republican-allied Super PAC spent $3 million on ads attacking Cunningham and supporting left-wing state Senator Erica Smith in order to "amplify fault lines in the Democratic party."
 On March 3, 2020, Cunningham won the Democratic primary with 57% of the vote.

 Cunningham stated his support of the Affordable Care Act and called for the expansion of Medicaid in North Carolina, as well as a public health insurance option.
 He stated his opposition to the Green New Deal and his support for significant investment in green jobs and achieving net zero carbon emissions by 2050.

-In July 2020, Tillis claimed Cunningham had been "silent" on the issue of defunding the police, saying, "I assume his silence is consent."
+In July 2020, incumbent Republican Thom Tillis claimed Cunningham had been "silent" on the issue of defunding the police, saying, "I assume his silence is consent."
 Cunningham had published an op-ed a month earlier stating his opposition to defunding the police, instead advocating police reform, including policies that "counsel de-escalation, prohibit chokeholds, limit no-knock warrants, and specifically address the use of deadly force."

-Cunningham led incumbent Republican Thom Tillis in the polls for most of the year.
-In October 2020, Cunningham acknowledged having an extramarital affair.
-His polling lead shrunk to less than two points prior to election day.
-Tillis won with 48.7% of the vote to Cunningham's 47%.
+Cunningham narrowly led Tillis in the polls throughout much of the campaign.

+On October 3, the New York Times wrote that the race had fallen into "utter mayhem" within a period of a few hours after Tillis tested positive for COVID-19 and Cunningham admitted to exchanging sexual text messages with a woman who was not his wife, damaging an image that leaned heavily on his character and military service.
+Days later, the woman, Arlene Guzman Todd, stated that she had a consensual physical relationship with Cunningham in 2020.
+The Army Reserve started an investigation into Cunningham.
+Jeremy Todd, the husband of the woman who stated that she had had an affair with Cunningham, himself an Army veteran, called on Cunningham to drop out of the Senate race.
+Asked repeatedly whether he had had other extramarital affairs, Cunningham declined to answer.

+Following the disclosure of the texts and his response, Cunningham "assumed a position of complete radio silence, withdrawing from the campaign trail [save] for a last-minute appearance in Charlotte with the rapper Common".
+In late October, Cunningham's polling lead eroded.

+Tillis narrowly defeated Cunningham, 48.7–46.9%, on Election Day.
+On November 10, 2020, a week after Election Day, Cunningham called Tillis to concede the race.